Asymptotics of the partition function of Ising model on inhomogeneous random graphs: Large deviation principles for spinned random graphs

-\subsection{Large deviation principles for spinned random graphs.}
+\section{Large deviation principles for spinned random graphs}

-In this subsection, we review some large deviation results of Doku et al.~\cite{DM06a} or Doku~\cite{DA06}, and extend the joint LDP for empirical measures of coloured random graph to spinned random graphs.i.e. we assume a more general spin law $\ell:\R\to [0,1]$ with all its exponential moments finite and prove an LDP for this model in a topology generated by the total variation norm.
+In this section, we review some large deviation results of \cite{19}, and extend the joint LDP for empirical distributions of coloured random graph to spinned random graphs.i.e. we assume a more general spin law $\ell:\R\to [0,1]$ with all its exponential moments finite and prove an LDP for this model in a topology generated by the total variation norm.

-To begin, we recall some useful definitions and notations from Doku et al.~\cite{DM06a} or Doku~\cite{DA06}.
-A \emph{rate function} is a non-constant, lower semicontinuous function $I$ from a polish space $\skrim$ into $[0,\infty]$, it is called \emph{good} if the level sets $\{ I(m)\le x\}$ are compact for every $x\in [0,\infty)$.
-A functional $M$ from the set of finite spinned graphs to $\skrim$ is said to satisfy a \emph{large deviation principle} with rate function $I$ if, for all Borel sets $B\subset \skrim$,
+To begin, we recall some useful definitions and notations from \cite{19}.
+A \emph{rate function} is a non-constant, lower semi-continuous function $J$ from a polish space $\skril$ into $[0,\infty]$, we called it \emph{good} if the level sets $\{ J(m)\le \alpha\}$ are compact for every $\alpha\in [0,\infty)$.
+A functional $L$ from the set of finite spinned random graph model to $\skril$ is said to satisfy a \emph{large deviation principle} with rate function $J$ if, for all Borel sets $\Gamma\subset \skril$,

-where $X$ under $\prob_n$ is a spinned random graph with $n$ vertices and int $B$ and cl $B$ refer to the interior, resp. closure, of the set $B$.
+where $X$ under $P$ is a spinned random graph with $n$ sites and int $\Omega$ and cl $\Omega$ refer to the interior, resp. closure, of the set $\Omega$.